Beneath the Massacre: History

-In 2008, the group released their second full-length album, entitled Dystopia, through Prosthetic label on October 28, 2008.
-The album was recorded in the Northern Studio in Montreal, Quebec by Yannick St-Amand, mixed by Jason Suecof with artwork from Felix Rancourt.
+In 2008, the group released their second full-length album, Dystopia, through Prosthetic label on October 28, 2008.
+The album was recorded in the Northern Studio in Montreal, Quebec by St-Amand, and mixed by Jason Suecof with artwork by Felix Rancourt.
 Beneath the Massacre toured with Darkest Hour and Bleeding Through, among others, in the Thrash and Burn European Tour 2009 in April and May 2009 in Europe.
 In April 2009, Beneath the Massacre was nominated as "Best Underground Band" at the Metal Hammer Golden Gods Awards.

 Beneath the Massacre finished recording an EP in July 2010, which was confirmed to be named Marée Noire (French: "black tide").
 Vocalist Desgagnés stated, "It's going to be two years since our last album and we had the idea of a short release while we keep writing for the next full length.
 We picked five songs to go on the EP and I feel like these are by far the best songs we've ever written.
 Nothing that different from our other releases but we're always getting a little closer to the sound we want.
 So we're all satisfied with the result and are looking forward to share it."

 By late 2011, the band had finished their third full-length album and on February 14, 2012, it was released through Prosthetic.
-The name of the album is Incongruous.
-In support of the release, they toured Europe in early 2012 as part of the Bonecrusher fest with Carnifex, Molotov Solution, Within the Ruins, and Betraying the Martyrs.
+The album's name is Incongruous.
+To support the release, they toured Europe in early 2012 as part of the Bonecrusher fest with Carnifex, Molotov Solution, Within the Ruins, and Betraying the Martyrs.

-After 2012, the band became quiet for several years, but in 2018, it was revealed that Beneath the Massacre had plans to record and release new material by 2019, as well as return to touring.
-The news was confirmed by the band's manager, who also confirmed that the band never broke up.
+After 2012, the band was quiet for several years.
+In 2018, it was revealed that Beneath the Massacre planned to record and release new material by 2019, as well as return to touring.
+The news was confirmed by the band's manager, who confirmed that the band never broke up.
 Following the news, the band announced a tour for June 2019.
 On February 28, 2020, Beneath the Massacre released their fourth album, Fearmonger.